Custom Dental Crowns in Morristown, NJ

 Are there any dietary restrictions with a permanent crown?

 You can eat most foods with a permanent dental crown.
 The same things that can damage your natural teeth can damage your tooth cap.
+We just recommend avoiding hard or chewy foods right after you get your new crown.

 How can you tell if you have a cracked tooth or cavity under a crown?